-If you and the other members of your LLC want to run your own business—actually make and sell products, take orders, provide services—then you will want a member-management structure for your LLC.
-For example, if your LLC is a bakery and all your LLC members want to play an active role in the business -- crafting recipes, baking goods, hiring employees, opening and closing the shop -- then you will want to operate the LLC as member-managers.
+If you and the other members of your LLC want to run your own business—actually make and sell products, take orders, and provide services—then you'll want a member-management structure for your LLC.
+For example, if your LLC is a bakery and all of your LLC members want to play an active role in the business—crafting recipes, baking goods, hiring employees, and opening and closing the shop—then you'll want to operate the LLC as member-managers.

 In most states, LLCs are member-managed by default under state law.
-This means that if you don't designate a management structure for your LLC either in your formation documents or operating agreement, then it will be considered a member-managed organization.
+So, if you don't designate a management structure for your LLC either in your formation documents or operating agreement, then it'll be considered a member-managed organization.

-Two other situations where LLC owners may prefer a manager-management structure are: (1) when your business or ownership is too large, diverse, or complex to efficiently allow for sharing management among all members; or (2) when some of your members are not particularly skilled at management.
-(Sometimes, of course, these two situations go together.)
 Delegating management to a smaller group of people or just one person can be an effective way of balancing the varied skills and interests of multiple LLC members.
-It can also ensure more competent management of the business.
+This delegation can also ensure more competent management of the business.

 While LLCs that appoint managers often rely on one or more of their own members to fill the role, you can hire a nonmember as manager.

 If you fail to create your own operating agreement, then your state's LLC rules will apply.
-These are not necessarily the rules that you want for your business so make sure you have your own written agreement for your LLC.
+These aren't necessarily the rules that you want for your business so make sure you have your own written agreement for your LLC.